 An H4H mortgage is a fixed rate mortgage loan originated under a temporary FHA mortgage insurance program for borrowers that refinance current or delinquent mortgage loans.
 Many of the H4H mortgage loans may be located in declining markets.
 H4H mortgages are originated under guidelines that differ from those applicable to other mortgages that back Ginnie Mae II securities.
 The underwriting guidelines for H4H mortgage loans in some cases permit higher qualifying ratios and maximum mortgage limits than those permitted for other mortgages.
-The origination guidelines for H4H mortgage loans differ from other mortgages; for example, H4H borrowers agree to prohibitions on secondary financing during the first five years of their H4H mortgage term and agree to share a portion of the initial equity in the property at the closing for the H4H mortgage loan and any appreciation in the equity in the property since the closing for the H4H mortgage.
+The origination guidelines for H4H mortgage loans differ from other mortgages; for example, H4H borrowers agree to prohibitions on secondary financing during the first five years of their H4H mortgage loan and any appreciation in the equity in the property at the closing for the H4H mortgage.
 Furthermore, if an H4H borrower fails to make the first mortgage payment within the timeframe established by FHA, then, unlike with other mortgages that back Ginnie Mae II securities, FHA is prohibited by statute from paying insurance benefits.